thTs0ustas/formsInReactWithAndWithoutFormik/README.md

 The master branch uses only React and react's Context Api In the development I moved the project to Redux and Redux Observables

-You will need to clone server side from [GitHub](https://github.com/thTs0ustas/groupProjectTeam2s.git).
+You will need to clone the server side from [GitHub](https://github.com/thTs0ustas/groupProjectTeam2s.git).

 ## Modules and Packages